Intertwined order of generalized global symmetries: Introduction

-A distinct generalization of symmetry that has garnered much attention recently is non-invertible symmetry~\cite{Schafer-Nameki2023,Shao2024}.
+A distinct generalization of symmetry that has garnered much attention recently is non-invertible symmetry~\cite{Schafer-Nameki2024,Shao2024}.
 Conventional symmetry operators are unitary (or antiunitary) and thus have inverses.
 Recently, it has been argued that topological operators that do not necessarily have inverses should be viewed as symmetry operators~\cite{Bhardwaj2018,Chang2019}.
 While ordinary global symmetries are characterized mathematically by groups, symmetry operators for non-invertible symmetries can have multiple fusion channels.
-A flurry of recent work has introduced many examples of field theories~\cite{Kaidi2022,Choi2022a,Choi2022b,Choi2023} and lattice models~\cite{Fechisin2023,Eck2024,Gorantla2024} with non-invertible symmetries, demonstrating that these symmetries can lead to novel SPTs~\cite{Seifnashri2024,Choi2024} and intricate phase diagrams with exotic symmetry-breaking patterns~\cite{Bhardwaj2023,Chatterjee2024,Bhardwaj2024}.
+A flurry of recent work has introduced many examples of field theories~\cite{Kaidi2022,Choi2022a,Choi2022b,Choi2023} and lattice models~\cite{Fechisin2025,Eck2024,Gorantla2024,Pace2025a,Pace2025b} with non-invertible symmetries, demonstrating that these symmetries can lead to novel SPTs~\cite{Seifnashri2024,Choi2025} and intricate phase diagrams with exotic symmetry-breaking patterns~\cite{Bhardwaj2025,Chatterjee2024,Bhardwaj2024}.

 Experience with ordinary global symmetries suggests that the interplay of different symmetries can give rise to rich phase diagrams with a variety of interesting phases.
-In particular, the concept of intertwined order has been invoked to understand general principles at play in the complex phase diagrams of correlated electronic systems~\cite{Fradkin2015}.
+In particular, the concept of intertwined order was introduced to understand general principles at play in the complex phase diagrams of correlated electronic systems~\cite{Fradkin2015}.
 The idea is that the different orders in a complex phase diagram can arise from an underlying microscopic primary state.
-A paradigmatic example of a possible parent state is a pair density wave superconductor~\cite{Agterberg2020}, which spontaneously breaks $U(1)$ particle number conservation and translation symmetry, which hosts several ordered states.
+A paradigmatic example of a possible parent state is a pair density wave superconductor~\cite{Agterberg2020}, which spontaneously breaks $U(1)$ particle number conservation and translation symmetry, hosting several ordered states.